Circus (1936 film): Plot

-Orlova plays an American circus artist who, after giving birth to a black baby (played by James Lloydovich Patterson), immediately becomes a victim of racism and is forced to stay in the circus, but finds refuge, love and happiness in the USSR.

-Marion Dixon, a popular American circus artist is forced to flee for her life with her son, to escape a lynch mob in a provincial American town.
-The fate of the father is not mentioned, but it is implied that he was lynched.
+Marion Dixon, a popular white American circus artist, is forced to flee for her life with her black baby to escape a lynch mob in a rural American town.
+The fate of the black father of her child is not mentioned, but it is heavily implied that he was lynched.
 Dixon is taken under the wing of Franz von Kneishitz, a sinister German theatrical agent whose mustache and mannerisms resemble those of Adolf Hitler.
-Kneishitz blackmails Dixon into becoming his lover while exploiting her and in one scene beats her quite savagely.
+Kneishitz blackmails Dixon into becoming his lover while exploiting her.

 Dixon is only kept alive by her love for her son Jimmy, and when she plays in Moscow as a guest performer, she is portrayed as spiritually broken.
 At the Moscow circus, the circus director Ludvig hires the Arctic explorer Ivan Petrovich Martynov to design a new circus act to top Dixon's "Trip to the Moon" act.
 Ludvig's fiery daughter Rayechka has a tempestuous relationship with her boyfriend Skameikin.
-Despite his mission to design an act better than her act, Martynov and Dixon fall in love, which attracts Kneishitz's rage.
+Despite his mission to design an act better than her act, Martynov and Dixon fall in love, which attracts Kneishitz's rage and he beats Dixon quite savagely with his whip.

 Dixon wants to stay in Moscow with Martynov, saying she has found happiness again.
 Kneishitz diverts a love letter from Dixon meant for Martynov to Skameikin, which throws the circus into romantic chaos as Rayechka is furious with Skameikin while Martynov is heartbroken.
 To escape Rayechka, Skameikin accidentally runs into a lion cage and has to calm the lions with a bouquet of flowers.
 When Martynov does not respond to her love letter, Dixon nearly leaves Moscow with Kneishitz.
 By this time, Rayechka has learned the truth and she helps Dixon escape Kneishitz.
 Martynov and Dixon are late to the circus, forcing Ludvig to perform the top act of 1903, the chudo tekhniki ("miracle of technology"), to amuse the impatient audience.
 Finally, Martynov and Dixon arrive and perform their "Trip to the Stratosphere" act together.